barryw/bjr/sdks/csharp/docs/JobsApi.md

             var incexc = incexc_example;  // string |  (optional)
-            var startDate = startDate_example;  // string | Specify a start date to search jobs by. (optional) var endDate = endDate_example;  // string | Specify an end date to search jobs by. (optional) var timezone = timezone_example;  // string |  (optional) var perPage = 56;  // int |  (optional)
-            var page = 56;  // int |  (optional)
+            var startDate = startDate_example;  // string | Specify a start date to search jobs by. (optional) var endDate = endDate_example;  // string | Specify an end date to search jobs by. (optional) var enabled = true;  // bool | Search on whether a job is enabled or not. (optional) var succeeded = true;  // bool | Search on whether a job's last run was successful or not. (optional) var running = true;  // bool | Search on whether a job is currently running or not. (optional) var name = name_example;  // string | Search on a job's name. (optional) var timezone = timezone_example;  // string |  (optional) var perPage = 56;  // int |  (optional) var page = 56;  // int |  (optional)